yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2022/index.md

 	"./smgfix.png"
 >}}

-`Super Mario Galaxy` uses a combination of depth buffer and stencil buffer to “see” the objects behind the star pointer used to shoot star bits.
+`Super Mario Galaxy` uses a combination of the depth buffer and stencil buffer to “see” the objects behind the star pointer used to shoot star bits.
 That’s right, a texture determines game physics.

 {{< gh-hovercard "8030" "Properly handling that S8D24 < > ABGR8 texture conversion" >}} solves incorrect collisions with the poor star bits.